GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 Import-Module MsOnline
 Connect-MsolService -Credential $credential
 #This will add the domain to Office365
-New-MSOLFederatedDomain -DomainName .foobar.com
+New-MSOLFederatedDomain -DomainName foobar.com
 #If domain already exists in Office 365 then comment the previous line and uncomment the following:
-#Update-MSOLFederatedDomain
+#Update-MSOLFederatedDomain -DomainName foobar.com
+Get-msoldomain
-Get-msoldomain  (should show the domain is Federated with Office 365)
+#This should show the domain is Federated with Office 365
 ```
 Open ADFS Management and set authentication method to only certificate authentication under Authentication Policies